Micro-Tyco is designed to liberate entrepreneurial thinking across our whole society.

-Micro-Tyco is a month long challenge that enables participants to practice and learn fundamental business principles in a safe, ‘micro’ environment.
-Teams from schools, universities or businesses have one month to turn £1 seed capital into as much money as possible.
-Micro-Tyco unleashes participants’ latent talents, fostering essential entrepreneurial thinking, resourcefulness and team work.
-Participants receive world class business video training from the Micro-Tyco Mentors (including Lord Digby Jones and Sir Tom Hunter) and interact with other teams via the exclusive Micro-Tyco social network.
-Micro-Tycos also have the chance to expand their networks further at Future Talent Forums, Micro-Tyco Master Classes and the WildHearts GEL Summits.
+Micro-Tyco is a month-long entrepreneurial training programme that enables participants to practice fundamental business behaviours in a safe, ‘micro’ environment.
+Teams from schools, universities and businesses have one month to grow their £1 ‘seed capital’ into as much money as possible.
+Micro-Tyco unleashes participants’ latent talents, fostering essential entrepreneurial thinking, resourcefulness and teamwork.
+Participants receive world class business video training from Micro-Tyco Mentors (such as Josh Bayliss, CEO of Virgin Group and Thérèse Rein, Entrepreneur and Former First Lady of Australia) and access to the ‘Micro-Tyco Method’ eBook.